moritzbrunoweber/Proseminar_Projekt/README.md

 MODIS tree cover download:
 https://doi.org/10.5067/MODIS/MOD44B.061

 Both data sets are well above 100 MB, therefore they are not included in the repository and must be downloaded manually.
-In my project, they will be accessed by this path: "C:\Users\Moritz.weber\Desktop\lokale Dateien\Uni\HS2025\Proseminar_Applied_Geodata_Science\data_external" - it will need to be replaced only at the beginning of the code for each file, as I will save the file path to the variable "file_path" for easier handling.
+In my project, they will be accessed via local paths which will need to be replaced only at the very beginning of the code, as I will save the file path to a variable for easier handling.

 The GRACE-FO data has a monthly temporal resolution, ranging from April 2002 to the present.
 It is a global data set, so the area of interest will have to be cut out in later data processing.